Malcolm-G/project-app-backend/README.md

     "message": "SUCCESS"
    }
    ```
-6. `/projects/update/:id` - Update an existing TODO.
+6. `/projects/update/:id` - Update an existing Project.
-7. `/projects/delete/:id` - Delete a TODO item.
+7. `/projects/delete/:id` - Delete a Project item.
-8. `/` - Render a table of all todos using Bootstrap and ERB
+8. `/` - Render a table of all projects using Bootstrap and ERB

 <!-- ![Todo Table](screens/todo_table.png) -->